 Packing tons of improvements and loads of cool new features over last year’s HERO7, GoPro unveiled the HERO8 Black in the international back in October.
 And now, Icefall Technologies, the official distributor of GoPro products in Nepal has finally brought the HERO8 Black to the Nepalese market.
-Enough small talk, let’s get right into it.
+Enough small talk, let’s know more about the Go Pro Hero 8 along with its official price.

 GoPro HERO 8 Black Specifications